 Truth is: Every successful product was created to answer a problem.
 It will fail if your product does not meet a user's needs or if people do not comprehend how your solution addresses the problem.

 To better comprehend the environment and define your product market ask what makes your product unique.
 Unless you're starting from scratch, your potential clients may already be using other goods.

 Your solution must not only be comparable to competitors' offerings but also provide something unique and enjoyable as USP that will encourage individuals to prefer your services.
 It determines how your product will stand out from the competition and compete on the market in terms of usability, quality, cost, customizability, and features

 - Develop a roadmap

 What is your primary point of interest?
-Your strategy should include a defined set of goals and important results.
+How to define product strategy, including defined set of goals and important results?
 These are influenced by your client categories and prioritized based on the impact on the consumer.

 Of course, you must include an outline of how you intend to sell your product.
 For example, you may begin by focusing on a small group of consumers with the greatest experience with the issue and then extend to include others later.
 Alternatively, you may target a bigger audience with a free solution to a minor problem and then monetize later with premium features.

 Once you've created a minimal viable product (MVP), discover how consumers interact with the product, particularly those whose needs aren't being addressed.
 MVP development for startups allows you to incorporate all of these discoveries into the product plan.
 To engage in continuous discovery, ask customers for input regularly, and assess whether your product strategy is still relevant.